salatiel6/pokemon-scouting/README.md

   - `types` (JSON array of strings)
   - `abilities` (JSON array of strings)

-Notes
-- This is a simple case test.
-No Alembic migrations were added; tables are created on startup if they do not exist.
-- Error handlers and logging middlewares are registered automatically during app startup.

-ID policy
-- The primary key `id` of the `pokemon` table is now a UUID v4 (string).
-We no longer use the Pokédex number as the primary key to allow multiple forms/mega evolutions sharing the same `pokedex_number`.
-- If you previously ran the app with the old schema, delete the existing SQLite file (e.g., `pokemon.db`) before re-ingesting so new records use the updated schema and IDs.

 Tests
 - Run the test suite from the project root:
 ```
 pytest -q
 ```

-Continuous Integration
-- This repository includes a GitHub Actions workflow that runs the tests on every push and pull request.
-- File: `.github/workflows/tests.yml`